 BIDMC/MMHC Opportunities for Fourth Year Medical Students interested in Psychiatry

 Visiting medical students who choose to rotate at The Massachusetts Mental Health Center (MMHC) will have the opportunity to participate in a month-long rotation in the Partial Hospital Program.
 MMHC is a Harvard Medical School-affiliated community mental health center operated by the Massachusetts Department of Mental Health.
-MMHC's Partial Hospital Program is an intensive, group-based outpatient program that aims to stabilize individuals with serious mental illness who are experiencing active and distressing psychiatric symptoms and to assist them in maintaining their lives in the community and setting a path towards a meaningful recovery.
-The program runs Monday through Friday and consists of two tracks the student may choose from: The Cognitive Behavioral Therapy track, serving individuals with psychotic and major mood disorders; and the Dialectical Behavioral Therapy track, serving those with borderline personality disorder.
+MMHC's Partial Hospital Program is an intensive, group-based outpatient program that aims to stabilize individuals with serious mental illness who are experiencing active and distressing psychiatric symptoms and to assist them in maintaining meaningful recovery in the community.
+The program runs Monday through Friday and consists of two tracks from which the student may choose.
+One track focuse on individuals with psychotic and major mood disorders, and the other focuses on using Dialectical Behavioral Therapy for treatment of those with chronic difficulty with self injury and suicidality.
 Students follow several individual patients, serving as primary treater, care coordinator, and advocate, providing both individual psychotherapy and medication treatment.
 Students also co-lead a range of psychotherapy groups.
-Direct supervision is provided by an attending psychiatrist, a chief resident, PGY-2 psychiatry residents, and various multi-disciplinary staff members.
+Direct supervision is provided by an attending psychiatrist and a chief resident,.
 The rotation has weekly didactic sessions and case conferences to supplement practice-based learning from rounds and individual supervision.

-For additional information on either of the courses described above, please e-mail the course director:
+For additional information on any of the courses described above, please reach out to:

 Co-Directors of Medical Student Education in Psychiatry, Beth israel Deaconess Medical Center